The Science of Longevity: Exploring Factors That Influence Ageing

 By examining the crucial role diet and nutrition play in healthy ageing, you will be better equipped to guide loved ones towards optimal nourishment for their bodies needs.

-Furthermore, recognising the importance of mental health and strong social connections will encourage compassionate conversations with those around us who may be struggling with loneliness or depression during their later years.
+Furthermore, recognising the importance of mental health and strong social connections will encourage compassionate conversations with those around us who may be struggling with loneliness or during their later years.

 With these insights in hand, you are poised not only to unlock secrets that could extend your own lifespan but also to impact countless others along the way positively.